 - Mind your glasses.
 You can usually wear glasses in VR, but some HMDs make this more comfortable than others.
 Check the headset’s IPD (interpupillary distance, the distance between the pupils in millimeters), which may be adjustable.
 Better yet, opt for an headset with a glasses spacer, like the Oculus Go or Rift S.

-Best VR Headsets 2020
+Best VR Headsets You Can Buy Today

 Read: Oculus Quest 2 review

 If you’re looking for the best possible VR experience at home, you should get a HMD that tethers to a PC.
 Today, the best VR headset for PC is the Valve Index.
 It comes from Valve, the company behind Steam and the Lighthouse tracking system used by the HTC Vive Pro and HTC Vive.
 The Index also uses Lighthouse base stations (including those Vive owners would already have), but is a step up for consumers from the Vive Pro.